Low-rank matrix and tensor approximations for compression of machine-learning interatomic potentials: Conclusions

 For the Mo-Nb-Ta-W system, all compressed MTPs of the 16th and 18th levels yielded smaller loss functions and lower force validation errors than the base MTP.
 However, all compressed MTPs of the 12th level resulted in worse (R-MF) or only marginally lower (MF, TF, and MFRA) loss functions and force validation errors.
 This is most likely associated with the small number of parameters in the MTP of this level.
 Energy fitting errors were similar for all MTPs fitted on Mo-Nb-Ta-W. Excluding the MF MTP, all potentials with 50\% compression of the radial parameters yielded results close to the optimal ones for this system.

 In the case of FLiNaK, the compressed MTPs are robust, i.e., suitable for large-scale MD simulations, and reproduce the melt densities at finite temperatures with accuracy comparable to the base MTP.
 In contrast to the Mo-Nb-Ta-W system, compressing 50\% of the radial parameters was not optimal for the MTPs fitted on FLiNaK; consequently, only the force fitting errors for the MF, TF, and MFRA models were smaller than those of the base MTP.
+In addition to the compressed MTPs, we developed the compressed Atomic Cluster Expansion (ACE) and tested it on the FLiNaK system.
+It was demonstrated that the compressed ACE requires 1.5 times less radial parameters to be fitted as accurately as the base (original) ACE.
+Thus, the proposed methodology for reduction of a number of MLIPs parameters is universal and can be applied to different MLIPs.

 Finally, the compressed MTPs demonstrate the ability to correctly optimize and rank glycine polymorphs.
 In this test, we fitted only 20th-level MTPs and found that the base MTP and those with optimal ranks yielded similar or slightly smaller energy RMSEs than the MTPs with 50\% compression.
 However, the difference is negligible at approximately 0.5~meV/atom.